Argonowt/amazingmuseumsnews-fc83e/content/pages/blog/the-day-the-prado-museum-ran-out-of-paintings.md

 The director of the Prado during those years, Pablo Picasso, was the main responsible for the operation.
 In his pocket he kept a note with the conditions he demanded in exchange for the return of what was usurped: the end of the war, the reestablishment of the Republic and respect for the autonomy of Catalonia.

-If you are interested in learning more about the museum and its history, we recommend El Prado Guía de Arte, an essential art guide to discover and learn the essentials of the greatest works, artists and styles in the Prado Museum, among which are some of the greatest artists of universal painting.
+If you are interested in learning more about the museum and its history, we recommend The Prado Art Guide, an essential art guide to discover and learn the essentials of the greatest works, artists and styles in the Prado Museum, among which are some of the greatest artists of universal painting.

-You can buy it at: https\://www\.amazon.es/Prado-Art-Guide-essential-masterpieces/dp/8418943408
+You can buy it at: <https://www.amazon.es/Prado-Art-Guide-essential-masterpieces/dp/8418943408>

 ![](/images/1659095223.png)